RuleML/deliberation-ruleml/test/schema-test-suites/README.txt

 Documents within the test suite should reference schemas by relative paths, so that the development version in the working directory is called.

+Final testing is performed after running the script bash/web2rnc.sh, which downloads the published RNC schemas from MYNG into the local relaxng folder.